ZurrTum/Create-Fly/README.md

 ### 3. Any other critical information the user must know before downloading

 - Please do not report issues with this mod to simibubi and NeoForge Create.
 - Because it uses a lot of mixins, it may be incompatible with other mods.
-Recommended not to install the Fabric API to play the game.
+- If you experience rendering issues, try removing the Rendering Optimization Mod, which is currently not compatible.
 - Please do not use old game saves.
 Because data loading changes, data may be lost.
 - This project is under development and may be unstable and contain many errors.
+- Recommended to use REI to view recipes, and please report any game crashes.

 ### 4. TODO List